-The organisation builds resilience against cyber-attack and system failure into the design, implementation, operation and management of systems that support the delivery of essential services.
+The organisation builds resilience against cyber attack into the design, implementation, operation and management of systems that support the delivery of essential services.

 Organisations should ensure that systems are well maintained and administered through life.
 The devices and interfaces that are used for administration are frequently targeted, so should be well protected.
-Spear phishing remains a common method used to compromise management accounts.
-Preventing the use of management accounts for routine activities such as email and web browsing significantly limits the ability for a hacker to compromise such accounts.
+Spear phishing remains a common method used to compromise accounts with privileged access.
+Preventing the use of these accounts for routine activities such as email and web browsing significantly limits the ability for a hacker to compromise them.

 Maintenance and repair

 You should reduce the likelihood of failure or attack by taking all reasonable measures to maintain networks, information systems and necessary technologies in good working order.
 Exceptions should be appropriately managed.

 In the event of an incident, it is more likely that an essential service will be able to continue where the networks and information systems that support it are segregated from other business and external systems.
 Separation of system architecture, remote access and privileged access are some key principles that can protect more critical systems from external disruption.

 Some essential service sectors may apply the industrial automation and control system security standard IEC 62443, which applies a reference model that separates systems into different logical layers.
 The standard's architecture model segregates equipment into security zones.

 Limitations of networks and information systems, or external services or resources, such as network bandwidth, processing capability, or data storage capacity, should be understood and managed with suitable mitigations to avoid disruption through resource overload.

 Diversity and dependencies